Lily Research News - The Lily Foundation

 3 October 2017

 Supporting medical research into mitochondrial disease is a key part of our work at The Lily Foundation.
-It's consistent with our long term goal of finding a cure for mito, and also brings life-changing benefits to people who are living with the disease today.
-Starting this month, we're going to be bringing you more news about the research studies we fund, and introducing you to some of the doctors and scientists involved.
-We kick off here with a look at a promising study underway at University College London.
+It's consistent with our long-term goal of finding a cure for mito, and also brings life-changing benefits to people who are living with the disease today.
+Here we look at a promising study that’s currently underway at University College London.

 A hand in a white medical glove hold a testtube full of red liquid